Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

 \end{enumerate}

-The result for $\minlin{r}{R}$, $r \geq 3$, is based on the additive structure of $R$ only and is thus applicable to problems such as $\minlin{r}{G}$ where $G$ is a non-trivial Abelian group (this problem can be viewed as $\minlin{r}{R}$ where $R$ is a non-trivial ring and we only use coefficients $1$ and $-1$ in equations).
-On the other hand, results for $\minlin{2}{R}$ must exploit the multiplicative structure since $\minlin{2}{G}$ is in \FPT whenever $G$ is a finite Abelian group (by reducing the problem to the {\sc Group Feedback Edge Set} problem~\cite{guillemot2011FPT}).
+The result for $\minlin{r}{R}$, $r \geq 3$, is based on the additive structure of $R$ only and is thus applicable to $\minlin{r}{G}$ where $G$ is an non-trivial Abelian group.
+On the other hand, results for $\minlin{2}{R}$ must exploit the multiplicative structure since $\minlin{2}{G}$ is in \FPT whenever $G$ is a finite Abelian group (by reduction to the {\sc Group Feedback Edge Set} problem~\cite{guillemot2011FPT}).